 Friday, December 10, 2010

-Volume 33 of The Day After The Sabbath is a collection of German heavies.
+Volume 33 of The Day After The Sabbath is a collection of German heavies (with the exception of Novak's Kapell who were Austrian).
 It differs from Volume 19: "Kraut Rockin" in that it's not specifically intended to include bands that are linked with the 'Krautrock' movement, just great bands!
 After recording Amon Duul II’s “Yeti”, Dieter Serfas and Christian Shart split to form their own project called Sameti in Munich in 1971, we start with their catchy 'Get Up'.
-Second track 'Hypodermic Needle / Smile Please' is the AB sides of a great single from a band that had no album releases, which is a shame as Novak's Kapelle showed talent with their super-heavy psych.
+Second track 'Hypodermic Needle / Smile Please' is the AB sides of a great single from a band that had no albums until much later in their career, which is a shame as Novak's Kapelle showed talent with their super-heavy psych.
 Baumstam are up next, employing great fuzz guitar.